errordeck/docs/docs/intro.md

 ### Dashboard

-The dashboard is where you can see all the errors that are reported to Errordeck.
-You can also search for errors, filter them by environment, platform, tags, etc. You can also create teams and projects in the dashboard.
+The dashboard is where you can see all the errors reported to Errordeck.
+You can also search for errors, and filter them by environment, platform, tags, etc. You can also create teams and projects in the dashboard.

 ### API

 The API is where you can report errors to Errordeck.
 You can also get the errors that are reported to Errordeck.
-You can read more about the API [here](/category/api).
+You can read more about the API [here](/category/API).

 ### SDKs

 SDKs are libraries that you can use to report errors to Errordeck.
-You can read more about the SDKs [here](/category/sdk).
+You can read more about the SDKs [here](/category/SDK).